kashyapravichandran/dynamic-instruction-scheduling/README.md

 ## Usage

-In a Linus machine, you can run a make command to get a executable.
+In a Linux machine, you can run a make command to get a executable.
 Run the command given below to get the timing diagram for the given trace file.

 Trace file entry : <PC> <Type> <Destination Register> <Source 1> <Source 2> <Memory Address>
 where,